DiegoRodriguez2018/traffic-counter-API/README.md

 * NPM = v6.8.0

 ### Clone
 On the command line navigate to the folder where you would like to save the repository and run:

 `git clone https://github.com/DiegoRodriguez2018/traffic-counter-API.git`

 If you prefer SSH run:

 `git clone https://github.com/DiegoRodriguez2018/traffic-counter-API.git`

 ### Installation
 In the folder where you cloned the repository run:
 `cd traffic-counter-API/`

-And then install all the required npm packages with.
+And then install all the required npm packages with:
 `npm install`

 ### Quick start
-After all the dependencies have been installed you can start the express server with.
+After all the dependencies have been installed you can start the express server with: `npm start`
-`npm start`

 If everything is ok you will se an output like this: